OTel-native synthetic monitoring

-A Yorker alert: response_time has been more than 3σ above its baseline for 3 consecutive successful runs across Singapore, Ashburn and London, with SLO impact, event timeline and recent deployment all on one page.
+A Yorker alert: response_time more than 3σ above baseline across Singapore, Ashburn and London, with SLO impact, event timeline, and a one-click link to the backend trace.

 First-class integration · ClickStack & HyperDX